Advanced Adaptive Intelligent Systems

 Objective

-Our use case scenario is an adaptive intelligent kitchen assistant that helps humans prepare food and other kitchen-centric tasks, with a focus on supporting ageing in place.
-Our systems will engage in face-to-face spoken and physical collaboration with humans, track the users’ affective states and task-related actions in real time, adjust performance based on previous interactions, adapt to user preferences, and show intention using a self-regulation perception-production loop.
-The project will make use of the Intelligence Augmentation Lab that TMH and RPL plan to set up.
+Our use case scenario is an adaptive intelligent kitchen assistant that helps humans prepare food and other kitchen-centric tasks, focusing on supporting ageing in place.
+Our systems will engage in face-to-face spoken and physical collaboration with humans, track the users’ affective states and task-related actions in real-time, adjust performance based on previous interactions, adapt to user preferences, and show intention using a self-regulation perception-production loop.
+The project will use the Intelligence Augmentation Lab that TMH and RPL plan to set up.

 Background

-Intelligent systems built around big datasets and machine learning techniques are becoming ubiquitous in people’s lives – in the form of smart appliances, wearables, and, increasingly, robots.
+Intelligent systems built around big datasets and machine learning techniques are becoming ubiquitous in people’s lives – smart appliances, wearables, and, increasingly, robots.
 As these systems are intended to assist an ever wider range of users in their homes, workplaces or public spaces, a typical one-fits-all approach becomes insufficient.
-Instead, these systems will need to take advantage of the machine learning techniques upon which they are built to continually adapt to the specific task, user constellation, and shared environment they are operating in.
+Instead, these systems will need to take advantage of the machine learning techniques upon which they are built to adapt to the specific task, user constellation continually, and shared environment in which they are operating.
 In long-term deployments, the state of the environment, user preferences, skills, and abilities change and must be adapted.
 This is relevant for socially assistive robots in people’s homes, education or healthcare settings, and robots working alongside workers in small-scale manufacturing environments.

 Crossdisciplinary collaboration